awsdocs/amazon-kinesis-data-firehose-developer-guide/doc_source/controlling-access.md

 + `13.229.187.128/26` for Asia Pacific \(Singapore\)
 + `13.211.12.0/26` for Asia Pacific \(Sydney\)
 + `35.183.92.64/26` for Canada \(Central\)
++ `52.61.204.192/26 for AWS GovCloud (US-West)`
++ `13.53.191.0/26` for EU \(Stockholm\)

 ## Cross\-Account Delivery<a name="cross-account-delivery"></a>

 You can configure your Kinesis Data Firehose delivery stream to deliver data to a destination that belongs to a different AWS account, as long as the destination supports resource\-based permissions\.
-For more information about resource\-based permissions, see [Identity\-Based \(IAM\) Permissions and Resource\-Based Permissions](http://docs.aws.amazon.com/IAM/latest/UserGuide/access_permissions.html#TypesPermissions)\.
-For a list of AWS services that support resource\-based permissions, see [AWS Services That Work with IAM](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_aws-services-that-work-with-iam.html)\.
+For more information about resource\-based permissions, see [Identity\-Based \(IAM\) Permissions and Resource\-Based Permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_permissions.html#TypesPermissions)\.
+For a list of AWS services that support resource\-based permissions, see [AWS Services That Work with IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_aws-services-that-work-with-iam.html)\.

 The following procedure shows an example of configuring a Kinesis Data Firehose delivery stream owned by account A to deliver data to an Amazon S3 bucket owned by account B\.

-1. Create an IAM role under account A using steps described in [Grant Kinesis Firehose Access to an Amazon S3 Destination](http://docs.aws.amazon.com/firehose/latest/dev/controlling-access.html#using-iam-s3)\.
+1. Create an IAM role under account A using steps described in [Grant Kinesis Firehose Access to an Amazon S3 Destination](https://docs.aws.amazon.com/firehose/latest/dev/controlling-access.html#using-iam-s3)\.
 **Note**
 The Amazon S3 bucket specified in the access policy is owned by account B in this case\.
 Make sure you add `s3:PutObjectAcl` to the list of Amazon S3 actions in the access policy, which grants account B full access to the objects delivered by Amazon Kinesis Data Firehose\.

 1. To allow access from the IAM role previously created, create an S3 bucket policy under account B\.
 The following code is an example of the bucket policy\.
-For more information, see [Using Bucket Policies and User Policies](http://docs.aws.amazon.com/AmazonS3/latest/dev/using-iam-policies.html)\.
+For more information, see [Using Bucket Policies and User Policies](https://docs.aws.amazon.com/AmazonS3/latest/dev/using-iam-policies.html)\.

    ```
    {